JohnJohansson/DT173G-projekt-1/readme.md

 # DT173G-Webbutveckling-3
-School assignment to learn git
+School assignment to learn git, api, CRUD, gulp and more

-## Assignment 5
+## Projekt
-An continuation of assigment 3
+An examinatig projekt to end the course

 ### Whats new

-This time I been learning how to make and consume an api, this is the the consuming part of it.

-It got full suport for CRUD wich stands for Create, Read, Update and Delete.
-To do this I use the metodhs
+This is the fron end part of my CRUD projekt wich stands for Create, Read, Update and Delete.

-Of GET, POST, PUT and DELETE.
+This part is meant to work as a consuming part, where you can read out your three apis so the public can see

+them.
+So the only method we'r using here is GET.
+The Admin part of this projekt will use the other parts of

-So what this simple webpage is doing is reading in the apeis, translaring it dfrom J-son data and
+Crud so what this webpage is doing is reading in the apeis, translaring it from J-son data and

-it lets us delete existing courses (its a list of courses I have or am atneding) or add new ones.

-Atleast that how it works on localhost, I can sadly not get it to work propertly online and I dont know why.

-Heres a Link where you can see the API as J-son data: https://doggobloggo12.000webhostapp.com/api/api.php

-and heres one where you can see the data being consumed by this webpage! https://doggobloggo12.000webhostapp.com/consume/pub/index.html
+And lets us consume them in a nice styleble way.

+To get the other two parts of the projekt you can go here: https://github.com/JohnJohansson/DT173G-projekt-3-api for the API's and here: https://github.com/JohnJohansson/DT173G-projekt-2-admin for the Admin part.

 ### Purpose

-The purpose of this assigment is to learn the basics of gulp and using it to automate tasks.
+Thhis repo is using gulp  to automate tasks.

-In this assigment I will use gulp with npm packages from https://www.npmjs.com/ To merge and minimize CSS files, JS files, minimize pictures and automaticly transfer them and html files from a sourch map to a published map.
+It uses gulp with npm packages from https://www.npmjs.com/ To merge and minimize CSS files, JS files, minimize pictures and automaticly transfer them and html files from a sourch map to a published map.

-Note: added /node_modules to gitignore, so they wont be uploded to the repo.
+Note: /node_modules is added to gitignore, so they wont be uploded to the repo.

 ### Gulp - https://www.npmjs.com/package/gulp

-Will be used for this assigment, the gulp functions I will use is "src, dest, parallel, series, watch"
+Will is used for this the gulp functions it uses is "src, dest, parallel, series, watch"

 1. **src**
 This is for deciding our source map.